 Incredible images of the black Irish island of Montserrat:

 The film tells the story of Ireland’s involvement in slavery, a St. Patrick’s Day revolt when slaves and their Irish overseers rose against their English masters, the island’s culture and music.

 Incredible footage!
-This next video is just as amazing.
+This next video is just as impressive.

-Filmed in 1976 by TG4, this video tells a different story about how many of the Irish were forcibly deported there when the English had conquered Ireland with the help of the famous military leader known as all over Cromwell.
+Filmed in 1976 by TG4, this video tells a different story about how many Irish were forcibly deported there when the English conquered Ireland with the help of the famous military leader known all over Cromwell.

 The story doesn’t stop there.

 This video tells the story of how Montserrat came to celebrate St. Patrick’s with an entire week full of events.

 The first minute or two shows the current St Patrick’s day celebrations; we disagree that the Irish were the “masters”, as they outline in this video.

 It is good to see that despite all that has happened, the Montserrat spirit has prevailed and that love has conquered after all that has occurred.